 It looks as though the killer INS agent has been called to account.
 But we still don’t know why the man went rogue.
 Pursuit of that killer was the last thing holding Hawk’s friendship with Grove together.
 What happens now that it’s resolved?
 Next week, we finish the story.

 As usual when I have a three-part or more story, I’ll post weekly until it’s ended.
 Then I’ll return to first and third Thursday of the week.

 Tell your friends to order a copy of Cut Hand and Johnny Two-Guns from Dreamspinner Press.
 I’d like to convince them to publish the rest of the Cut Hand Series, including the unpublished manuscript Wastelakapi… Beloved, It’ll take some help from readers to get Dreamspinner interested.

 My contact information is provided below in case anyone wants to drop me a line:

 The following are buy links for CUT HAND:

 And now my mantra: Keep on reading.
 Keep on writing.
 You have something to say, so say it!

 Until next time.

-New post at 6:00 a.m. on the first and third Thursdays of the month.
+New posts at 6:00 a.m. on each Thursday until the story is finished.
+Then we’ll return to first and third Thursday of the month..